Wang Yan (entrepreneur)

-Wang Yan (汪延; born 1972) is a Chinese entrepreneur who co-founded the Chinese technology company Sina Corp.
-He formerly served as CEO and Chairman of the company, and currently serves on the company's board of directors.
+Wang Yan (汪延; born 1972) is a Chinese billionaire entrepreneur who co-founded the Chinese technology company Sina Corp.
+He formerly served as CEO and chairman of the company, and currently serves on the company's board of directors.
+He is widely regarded as one of the most successful and influential figures in the Chinese technology industry, and known to be extremely private and media-shy.

 Early life and education

 Wang was born in Beijing, China, in 1972.
 His father, Wang Hua (汪华), was a diplomat, investment banker and businessman in France.
 His grandfather, Wang Dezhao, was a prominent physicist and academician of the Chinese Academy of Sciences.
 Wang graduated from Affiliated High School of Peking University in Beijing.
-He attended Panthéon-Assas University (University of Paris II) in Paris where he later got his law degree.
+He attended Panthéon-Assas University (formerly known as University of Paris II) in Paris where he later earned a B.A. in Law and a Master's in International Relations.